 Less Than Significant Impact.
 The proposed project would not expose people or structures to a significant risk of loss, injury or death-involving wildland fires because there are no wildlands surrounding the project site.
-The project site is not located within or adjacent to a State Responsible Area (SRA) managed by the California Department of Forestry and Fire Protection (CAL FIRE); therefore, the site is not ranked by CAL FIRE.31 According to Figure 3-2 of Volume II of the Glenn County General Plan, the project site is not located within a fire hazard severity zone.32 The most severe wildland fires occur in the western portion of the County within the Mendocino National Forest.
-It is concluded that there will be a less than significant impact on the project from wildland fires.
+The project site is not located within or adjacent to a State Responsible Area (SRA) managed by the California Department of Forestry and Fire Protection (CAL FIRE); therefore, the site is not ranked by CAL FIRE.
+According to Figure 3-2 of Volume II of the Glenn County General Plan, the project site is not located within a fire hazard severity zone.
+The most severe wildland fires occur in the western portion of the County within the Mendocino National Forest.
+The Mendocino National Forest is to the west of the town of Orland, the town of the proposed site.
+Agricultural farm lands sperate the town of Orland from the Mendocino National Forest.
+Therefore, it is concluded that there will be a less than significant impact on the project from wildland fires.

-30 Quad Consultants.
+&lt;sup>32 Quad Consultants.
 June 15, 1993.
 Glenn County General Plan, Volume II, Issues, Public Safety Issue Paper, Section 3.7, Emergency Response Plan.

-31 California Department of Forestry and Fire Protection.
+&lt;sup>33 California Department of Forestry and Fire Protection.
 2007.
-Fire Hazard Severity Zones in State Responsible Areas (SRA, Fire and Resource Assessment Program (FRAP). http://frap.cdf.ca.gov/webdata/maps/glenn/fhszs_map.11.jpg.
+Fire Hazard Severity Zones in State Responsible Areas (SRA, Fire and Resource Assessment Program (FRAP). https://osfm.fire.ca.gov/media/6450/fhszs\map11.jpg.

-32 Quad Consultants.
+&lt;sup>34 Quad Consultants.
 June 15, 1993.
 Glenn County General Plan, Volume II, Issues, Public Safety Issue Paper, Figure 3-2.